SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 With our upcoming **cloud-native storage platform**, you will be able to connect your DataMiner System to a scalable and easy-to-use storage platform, without the effort of setting up and managing your own Cassandra and Elasticsearch cluster.

-Currently, you can only use STaaS by contacting a Skyline representative or sending an email to <hi@skyline.be>.
+Currently, you can only use STaaS by contacting a Skyline representative or sending an email to <staas@dataminer.services>.

 > [!TIP]
 > See also: [DataMiner Storage as a Service (STaaS) is live](https://community.dataminer.services/dataminer-storage-as-a-service-staas-is-live/).